dilevin/CSC417-a4-cloth-simulation/README.tex.md

 ### Linear Elasticity without the Pesky Rotations

 Now we can formulate a linear elastic model using the principal stretches which "filters out" any rotational components.
 Much like the Neohookean material model, this model will have one energy term which measures deformation and one energy term that tries to preserve volume (well area in the case of cloth).
 We already know we can measure deformation using the principal stretches.
 We also know that the determinant of $F$ measures the change in volume of a 3D object.
 In the volumetric case this determinant is just the product of the principal stretches.
-But first, we need to understand some specifics about the deformation gradient of cloth.

-Recall that our deformation gradient for a cloth triangle is computed using a least squares projection.
-This is nice because we still have a $3 \times 3$ matrix on which to perform singular value decomposition on (and later ... (*shudder*) take the derivative of).
-It's problematic because this deformation gradient has a nullspace normal to the triangle (all points normal to the triangle are mapped to the same barycentric coordinate).
-This means that, forever and always, **one of the singular values of $F$ will be zero**.
-Now if we assume that our triangle is not deformed to be inside out or squished to a line or a point, then this zero singular value will always be the last singular value returned by any reasonable SVD code (Eigen is pretty reasonable).
-Thus rather than use all three principal values in our material model, we will only use the first 2.
-This gives us the following material model

-$$\psi\left(s_0, s_1\right) = \mu\sum_{i=0}^1\left(s_i-1\right)^2 + \frac{\lambda}{2}\left(s_0 +  s_1 -2\right)^2 $$
+$$\psi\left(s_0, s_1, s_2\right) = \mu\sum_{i=0}^2\left(s_i-1\right)^2 + \frac{\lambda}{2}\left(s_0 +  s_1 +s_2-3\right)^2 $$

 where $\lambda$ and $\mu$ are the material properties for the cloth.
-The first term in this model attempts to keep $s_0$ and $s_1$ close to one (limiting deformation) while the second term is attempting to preserve the area of the deformed triangle (it's a linearization of the determinant).
+The first term in this model attempts to keep $s_0$ and $s_1$ close to one (limiting deformation) while the second term is attempting to preserve the volume of the deformed triangle (it's a linearization of the determinant).
 This model is called  **co-rotational linear elasticity** because it is linear in the principal stretches but rotates *with* each finite element.
 When we use energy models to measure the in-plane stretching of the cloth (or membrane), we often refer to them as membrane energies.

 ### The Gradient of Principal Stretch Models